History of capitalist theory: Democracy, the state, and legal frameworks

-The relationship between democracy and capitalism is a contentious area in theory and popular political movements.
-The extension of universal adult male suffrage in 19th century Britain occurred along with the development of industrial capitalism, and democracy became widespread at the same time as capitalism.
-Research on the democratic peace theory further indicates that capitalist democracies rarely make war with one another and have little internal violence.
+The relationship between democracy and capitalism is a contentious area in theory and in popular political movements.
+The introduction of universal adult-male suffrage in 19th-century Britain occurred along with the development of industrial capitalism, and democracy became widespread at the same time as capitalism.
+Research on democratic peace theory further indicates that capitalist democracies rarely make war with one another and have little internal violence.
 However critics of the democratic peace theory note that democratic capitalist states may fight infrequently or never with other democratic capitalist states because of political similarity or political stability rather than because they are democratic (or capitalist).

+Deleuze and Guattari detect "a tendency within capitalism to continually add more axioms" to its primary assumptions: "After the end of World War I, the joint influence of the world depression and the Russian Revolution forced capitalism to multiply its axioms, to invent new ones dealing with the working class, employment, union organization, social institutions, the role of the State, the foreign and domestic markets."

-Authoritarian regimes have been able to manage economic growth without making concessions to greater political freedom.
+Some authoritarian regimes have been able to achieve economic growth without making concessions to greater political freedom.